To continuously improve events, VP Blake Swango incorporates feedback from all American Sportfishing Association members and exhibitors.

 This past July, more than 10,850 exhibitors and members attended the event, creating an estimated economic impact of $27.9 million.
 Attendees participated in new product launches and networking, as well as virtual product demos and webinars.
 Partnering with Visit Orlando, the Convention Center and Florida’s Fish and Wildlife Conservation Commission allowed Swago to pull off a safe event.
 Swango also had peer support as well: when he attended an event in Orlando in January 2021, the Visit Orlando team connected him with the planner who had learned the ropes and shared key insights for how they held a safe event.
 Leaning into this network of support, along with listening to feedback from the exhibitors, ensures ICAST 2022 will be just as memorable.

 VO: This year has brought a lot of change.
 How do you define innovation right now and what are you doing to infuse it into your trade show plans for 2022?

 BS: This year, we decided to hold our trade show as an on-site, in-person show at the Orange County Convention Center in Orlando.
 Our industry thrives on face-to-face business, and our community told us they would support the show’s live format.

 One of the reasons is that ICAST is all about what products will excite the community.
 For us, that means the New Product Showcase.
 ICAST is THE place where our member exhibitors debut their new tackle, gear, apparel and accessories for the entire sportfishing community.
 In a “normal” year, there would be more than 1,000 innovations shown to the sportfishing community.
 Each of the exhibitors hopes that their product will be chosen as “Best in Show.”
 We are always looking for ways to up the “excitement factor” for the showcase and our other events.

-VO: What advice would you give to peers about managing attendees’ expectations—and continuously surprising and delighting them?
+VO: What advice would you give to peers about meeting show attendees’ expectations?